Thursday, October 29, 2015

 "and a gay and cruel smile passed over his lips at the recollection of an escapade that had cost the lives of three men from the Ouled-Alane tribe and given them, his companions and himself, twenty chickens, two sheep, gold, and a subject to laugh about for six months."

-who in 1881 had been a journalist in Algeria.
+In 1881 he had been a journalist in Algeria.

 • "It was not rare to see soldiers throw children to their comrades, who received them at the tip of their bayonets... .